 Download full resolution picture

 Ayal Adler's compositions range in various genres, from solo, vocal, small and large ensemble, to large orchestra.
 Adler's works were premiered and performed at International Festivals, such as: the Jerusalem International Chamber Music Festival and the Jerusalem- Berlin Intonations Festival; International Society of Contemporary Music (ISCM); Asian Composers' League (ACL), and more.
+In November 2019 his work: Alone, I return from the Night ,was premiered with Omer Meir Wellber and the Munich Philharmonic , with sopramo Hila Baggio.
 His work Resonating Sounds for large orchestra was commissioned and premiered by Daniel Barenboim and the West- Eastern DIVAN Orchestra, at the following venues: BBC Proms, Royal Albert Hall; Lucerne Festival, Salzburg Festival, and Colon Theatre, Buenos Aires.
 Crystallization, for large orchestra was re-premiered by Zubin Mehta and the Israeli Philharmonic Orchestra.
 His works are performed at the United States; Canada; Germany; Austria; Finland; England; Spain; Czech Republic; Russia; Hungary; Croatia; South Korea, and more.
 In Israel, his music was premiered by: The Israel Philharmonic Orchestra; Israel Camerata Orchestra Jerusalem; Israel Symphony Orchestra; Jerusalem Symphony Orchestra; Meitar Ensemble; Israel Contemporary Soloists; Tel Aviv Soloists Ensemble, etc, under the baton of :Omer Meir Wellber ; Ilan Volkov; Frédéric Chaslin; Pierre- André Valade; Zsolt Nagy, and others.

 Ayal Adler was born in Jerusalem.
 After receiving a Diploma in Piano and Composition from the Rubin Jerusalem Conservatory, he enrolled at the Jerusalem Academy of Music and Dance.
 There, he completed a B.Mus. and an Artist Diploma in Composition (with Honors).
 He then pursued a Doctoral degree in Composition at McGill University in Montreal.
 Dr. Adler is a full-time, senior lecturer in Composition and Theory at the Jerusalem Academy of Music and Dance since 2001.
 In recent years, he served in various positions at the Academy, including: Chairman , Composirion and Conducting Department; Dean of Students; Chair, Student Ethics Committe, and others.
 He currently serves as the Director of the Israeli Composers' League (ISCM), and in recent years- a member of the Board of Trustees - Prime Minister Composition Award.